 “How did you steal this?”
 I inquired as I took a bite.
 The bread was cold, but it was stuffed modestly with dates and had a pleasant taste.

 “I know a place where you can climb the baker’s wall,” he replied without remorse.

 The head priest had said: even the gravest of sins seem commonplace when repeated enough number of times — a murderer can kill without fear and a thief can steal without guilt — yet they do not realize that each consecutive crime puts a heavier burden on their souls.
 The sudden recollection of these words made me feel sorry for the boy.
 Moreover, repeating offenders were often punished severely; some had their hands chopped off and were reduced to beggars.

 “Father spends all our money on ale,” he muttered through a mouthful of bread.

 “Why don’t you find some work at the market?
 I hear they need more cart-bearers.”

 “They will not employ a thief.
 But I will be old enough to join the army this harvest season!”

-“Good.”
-It was probably for the best.
-The soldiers lived fairly luxurious lives compared to the common folk; they got a share of the city’s best yields of fruit and crop and had personal servants.
+“Good,” I said.
+It was pleasant news.
+The soldiers lived fairly luxurious lives compared to the common folk; they got a share of the city’s best yields and had personal servants.
 Perhaps the nobility of the profession could also balance out some of his present sins.

 For a while, we sat in silence and munched happily.
 I tried not to think of the inappropriateness of the situation or what Amma would say if she found a boy in the backyard after dark.
 I kept a fair amount of distance between us, just in case.